 3. If you answer one of these calls, do not provide any information at all, especially your SIN number or even your address.
 When the real CRA calls you, they already know your SIN number.
 Simply ask the caller for his or her name and telephone number and say you will get back to them shortly.
 Above all do not send money or give them a credit card number.
 (CRA doesn’t take credit card payments!)

 4. If you are unsure of the status of your tax affairs, or you suspect you may owe something or have an unfiled tax year, this could be a wake up call to clean things up.
 You can certainly phone CRA general inquiries and ask the agent to check up on your tax account.
 But if there is some unfinished business, that could waken the sleeping dragon and put the CRA on your case.

 Talk to DioGuardi first.
 As your authorized representative, DioGuardi can review you tax accounts online without alerting the CRA, and then report back to you.
 If there is a balance outstanding, or some tax years unfiled, we can then work with you to file everything up to date and, if necessary, negotiate with CRA for payment on terms you can afford.

 Use the easy booking form on our homepage to arrange an appointment.
-Or call 1-877-TAX-7902.
+Or phone 1-877-4-DIO-TAX.

 WATCH THIS GLOBAL NEWS STORY ON CRA PHONE SCAMMERS!